osadchyi-s/pdf-forms/readme.txt

 Tags: pdf,document,form,email,pdffiller
 Requires at least: 4.3
 Tested up to: 4.7
-Stable tag: 0.1
+Stable tag: 0.1.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 This plugin is instrument for fill form, save form as pdf and send pdf as attachments for email.
-All fillable form synch with PDFFiller account.
+All fillable form synchronize with PDFFiller account.

 == Description ==